 If you entered a niche industry, then it is likely that you are going to discover a few more.
 Many failed niche industries spread their wings too far into different market segments.
-While this is fine for companies with an endless money-pit but a small industry suffers when its resources are not managed properly.
+While this is fine for companies with an endless money pit, a small industry suffers when its resources are not appropriately managed.

 Set The Bar High

-Before going ahead, here's an infographic depicting the most important areas needed for nailing niche marketing.
+Before going ahead, here's an infographic depicting the most critical areas needed for nailing niche marketing.